RAF Tholthorpe.

 Details

 Built in Temporary Brick (half brick) which was a cheaper and quicker construction than the pre war designs.
-The windows were standard Crittal steel windows and can still be bought today.
+The windows were standard Crittall steel windows and can still be bought today.
 The method of building with piers along the sides where trusses lay on for strength goes back to WW1 designs of military hutting and can be seen at RAF Duxford around the hangars.

 image